-Waves, a symbol of the Pasifika young person, in perpetual movement, in the framework, the sun and the moon are relational forces for tidal behaviour and the connectivity to the environment that surrounds the ocean.
+Waves, a symbol of the Pasifika young person, in perpetual movement, in the framework, the sun and the moon are relational forces for tidal behaviour and the connections to the environment that surrounds the ocean.
 Instinctive actions of knowing the point the tide turns inward and outward represent a young person acknowledging their essence of who they are.
-Both shoreline and ocean waves are a representation of deeper energy movements and the Pacific Ocean is home to the deepest trenches on earth.
-The metaphor of the wave-symbolises for the practitioner the visual representation of the Pasifika young person and acknowledges the depths of their stories, experiences, knowledge and life exchanges.
+Both shoreline and ocean waves are a representation of deeper energy movements.
+The Pacific Ocean is home to the deepest trenches on earth reminding us young people have reservoirs of positive energy and potential that can be drawn on by the practitioner.
+The metaphor of the wave is a visual representation of the Pasifika young person.
+It acknowledges the depths of their stories, experiences, knowledge and life exchanges.

-Listen astutely and respond with strong and open conversations

-Facilitate healing and creativity

-Respect and validate Pasifika youth experiences
+- Listen astutely and respond with strong and open conversations. - Facilitate healing and creativity. - Respect and validate Pasifika youth experiences.

-How am I honouring the Pasifika young person and being transparent in my conversations?

-What am I doing that is creative and providing opportunities to grow and heal?

-How am I navigating and validating youth experiences without judgement?
+- How am I honouring this Pasifika young person and being transparent in my conversations? - What am I doing that is creative and providing opportunities to grow and heal? - How am I navigating and validating youth experiences without judgement?